SRFNStack/spliffy/README.md

 - **decodeQueryParameters**: run decodeURIComponent(param.replace(/\+/g,"%20")) on each query parameter key and value.
 This is disabled by default.
 The recommended way to send data is via json in a request body.
 - **watchFiles**: watch the files on disk for changes.
 Otherwise changes require a restart. false by default
 - **cacheStatic**: cache static files in memory to increase performance. false by default.
-- **ssl**: use https for all traffic.
-All traffic to the http port will be redirected to ssl
+- **secure**: use https for all traffic.
+All traffic to the http port will be redirected to https
-    - **useLetsEncrypt**: TODO: Document letsencrypt support
-    - **key**: The ssl key file to use for https
+    - **key**: The path to the key file to use for https
-    - **cert**: The ssl cert file to use for https
+    - **cert**: The path to the certificate file to use for https
     - **port**: The port to listen on for https
+    - **letsEncrypt**: Use let's encrypt to automatically issue trusted certificates.
+If this is set, key and cert are ignored.
+        - **termsOfServiceAgreed**: Whether you agree to the Subscriber Agreement: https://letsencrypt.org/repository/
+        - **directory**: The let's encrypt directory to use.
+Must me one of ['staging','production']
+        - **domains**: The array of domains that you want to obtain a certificate for.
+Wildcard domains are not supported.
+        - **certPath**: The directory to read certs from and place certs we generate in.
+        - **email**: The optional email to use for registering an account.

-#### A note on Filters
+#### Prevent handler execution with Filters
-Filters can prevent the request from being handled by setting res.finished = true.
-This will short-circuit the filters and return immediately as soon as it has been set.
+To prevent the handler from executing the request, set res.finished = true.
+This will stop the request from processing through any more filters and will end the request.

 ## Routes
 Routes are based entirely on their directory structure much like they are in apache.